evgenyb/evgenyb.github.io/_posts/2020-08-17-arm-templates-deployment-time.md

 ## #1 Single template

 This is the "default" approach you will find it in documentation and most of the [Azure Resource Manager QuickStart Templates](https://github.com/Azure/azure-quickstart-templates).
-The biggest challenge with this approach is when you have a lot of resources in one ARM template, this json file becomes way too long and hard to read, navigate and maintain.
-If you use parameters to support multi-environment setup, these parameter files also become quite big and not so easy to maintain.
+The biggest challenge with this approach is when there are a lot of resources in one ARM template, this json file becomes way too long and hard to read, navigate and maintain.
+If you use parameters to support multi-environment setup, these parameter files also become quite big and not so easy to work with.

 Tools like [ARM Tools for Visual Studio Code](https://marketplace.visualstudio.com/items?itemName=msazurermtools.azurerm-vscode-tools) help a lot and you get much better development experience and I highly recommend to use it.